chaturv3di/absynthe/README.md

 Absynthe came about in response to the need for test data for analysizing the performance and accuracy of log analysis algorithms.
 Even though plenty of real life logs are available, e.g. `/var/log/` in unix-based laptops, they do not serve the purpose of test data.
-For that, we need to understand the core application logic that is generating these logs.
+For that, we need labels, which are difficult to obtain without an understanding of the core application logic that is generating these logs.

 A more interesting situation arises while trying to test log analytic (and anomaly detection) solutions for distributed applications where multiple